Protein: The Recovery Weapon.

 There’s no doubt about it; including protein as part of a healthy, balanced diet and knowing what protein is, what it does, how much to eat and when to eat it can certainly help support attainment of our exercise and fitness goals.

-Well, first off, it’s probably worth saying there isn’t one single “protein”.
+First off, it’s worth saying there isn’t one single “protein”.
 Proteins are made up of around twenty building blocks called amino acids, all linked together; each with its own specific number and sequence.

 The amino acids that make up protein can be arranged in millions of different sequences, with the resulting protein creating a specific shape.
 The final shape determines the protein’s function.